 Here is the scenario: You are considering taking the most exciting plunge of your life which is making the move to NYC!
 You soon become one of the thousands who make the same migration to NYC.
 And we are not talking about the outskirts of NYC here like far-out Queens or Staten Island, which the majority of New Yorkers don't even know how to get to.
 We are talking about the fast-paced, hustle and bustle areas, heavily populated, and most importantly the actual exciting N-Y-C that is seen on tv and the movies.
 Whether you are coming from out of state, out of the country, or moving cross-borough, be prepared because you are about to go through one of the shittiest, hellish, most annoying, and trying experiences that exist in this world.
 An experience that all New Yorkers have gone through at one point in their life: Figuring out how to find an apartment in NYC, and then actually finding an apartment in NYC, and then finally how to rent an apartment in NYC.

 So how do you find an apartment in NYC nowadays?!?
-Here are 4 known ways on how to rent an apartment in NYC but the best way to find an apartment in NYC is through 2 main channels:
+Here are 4 known ways on

 - Use a real estate broker to help you find an apartment